-Orchid Core VMS offers five different recording styles.
-Refer to the descriptions below (and the table that follows) before making your selection.
+Orchid Core VMS offers five different recording styles to choose from.
+These recording styles will impact video availability (as shown in the descriptions and table below).

 - Continuous Recording with Motion Detection: Orchid Core VMS will continuously record video from the camera and perform motion detection.
 This is the default and recommended setting. - Continuous Recording without Motion Detection: Orchid Core VMS will continuously record video from the camera, but will not perform motion detection.
 This option offers a modest reduction in CPU load on the Orchid Core VMS server. - Continuous Recording with Motion Adaptive Frame Rate: Orchid Core VMS will record at a higher frame rate while motion is detected, and a different (slower) frame rate while no motion is detected.
 These frame rates are user-selectable (as shown in the screenshot following the table).
 (Due to the way H264 compresses video, this recording style typically shows significant savings in disk usage only for inexpensive cameras with noisy sensors, or cameras in low-light environments.) - Proxy Only: Orchid Core VMS will provide live video from the camera but will not record video. - Recording Only When Motion Detected: Orchid Core VMS will only record video from the camera when motion is detected.
 This may result in a reduction in disk usage on the Orchid Core VMS server, however, motion detection accuracy may vary and result in video loss.